byui-cit/wdd131/src/prove/cool-pics-1.md

 In the footer we will provide a simple copyright message: <kbd>&copy;2023 Not a real site 😀</kbd>.

 For the `main` element add the headline as shown on the mockup, then add a `section` element to contain our gallery.
 You should put a `class="gallery"` on that section.
 We will just use some placeholder images.
-An example of how your images can look is below
+We will need 9 images, each image should be in it's own `figure`.
+An example of how your images can look is below.

 ```markup
 <figure>